Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 Tower-Watch.
 Road-Path.
 The perfect Warden's pattern.

 Her reflection looked back at her, and she couldn't remember what color her eyes had been before the Attunement.
-Couldn't remember if the fog had always been there, or if it had grown year by year, dissolution by dissolution, secret by secret.
+Couldn't remember if the fog had always been there, or if it had grown year by year, dissolution by dissolution, truth by buried truth.

 ---

-Her office was in the Òràhdar compound on Temple Hill, a stone building that looked like stability and smelled like old paper and Residue.
+Her office was in the Òràhdar compound on Temple Hill, a stone building that radiated stability, its corridors thick with the scent of old paper and Residue.
 She climbed the stairs to the third floor, nodded to colleagues who nodded back, sat down at her desk and unlocked the drawer that only her seal could open.

 The file was inside.
 The one she shouldn't have made.

 A Warden's job was to resolve pattern violations, not document them.
-But something had shifted during those three days last month—the merchant's daughter at her Binding, the binder with his dying echo, the Hand Quarter girl playing everyone against each other.
+But something had shifted during those days around Pattern Day—the merchant's daughter at her Binding, the binder with his dying echo, the Hand Quarter girl playing everyone against each other.
 Three separate cases that had braided together into something she couldn't stop seeing.

 She spread the papers across her desk.
 Names.
 Dates.
 Families whose registered patterns didn't match the fragments she'd collected.